alexanderwilly/alexanderwilly/README.md

 ## Hi there 👋

+## About Me
+Hey!
+Nice to know you, I'm Willy.
+I am currently pursuing a Master degree in Artificial Intelligence at Singapore Management University (SMU).
+I'm currently exploring <b>machine learning</b>, <b>cybersecurity</b>, and <b>software engineering</b> with the goal of building awesome, high-quality products.
+I'm always looking to grow professionally, whether working individually or as part of a team.
+I’m motivated, reliable, and excited to contribute to meaningful projects that move things forward.

 <!--
 **alexanderwilly/alexanderwilly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.